 Phone: 0300 123 6789

 The penny machine is on the first floor inside the Connect Shop gift shop.
 There are four designs available from a Penny Press Factory "GEM" wheel cranked machine.
-Each cost £1.00 on a coin that is supplied by the machine (no choice to use 97% coppers).
+Each cost £1.00 on a coin that is supplied by the machine.

 All designs have a solid border with 'National Museum of Scotland':

 2. (H) Skeleton of a Tyrannosaurus Rex.

 4. (V) A "Berserker" chess man from the Isle of Lewis.

 G.P.S. coordinates: Latitude: 55° 56' 48.7314" Longitude: -3° 11' 26.214"

 May 19, 2014.
 Machine rolling excellent images with very slight tails (less than the scans below) on post 1992 pennies supplied by the machine.
 MWHTH